poptcorn/poptcorn.github.io/pages/post5.md

 ---
 ---
 I’d like to thank the themoviedb.org folks, who gave me access to their API which was relatively painless to use.
 I am not affiliated with them in any way and my opinions are my own.
-I’d also like to thank the developers and maintainers of: Python, word_cloud.
+I’d also like to thank the developers and maintainers of: Python, word_cloud, and matplotlib.

 [themoviedb](https://www.themoviedb.org) | [python](https://www.python.org) | [word_cloud](https://www.github.com/amueller/word_cloud) | [matplotlib](https://www.matplotlib.org)
 ![the movie db](../assets/credit/tmdb.png) | ![python](../assets/credit/python.png) | ![word_cloud](../assets/credit/word_cloud.png) | ![matplotlib](../assets/credit/mpl.png)